15 Task Force Wolfhound Soldiers naturalized at US Embassy in Djibouti

 |0

-This work, 15 Task Force Wolfhound Soldiers naturalized at US Embassy in Djibouti [Image 3 of 3], by SMSgt Dan Farrell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 15 Task Force Wolfhound Soldiers naturalized at US Embassy in Djibouti, by TSgt Phuong Au, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT